Tending sheep herds;

 (So much hard work, vaporized!)

-Along with the skills to transmit them?
+With the skills to transmit them?

 In mills, on small boats and with fishing.

-Was that the source of the numeric?
+Would that have been the source of the numeric?

 Or was it mining,